amullick-git/news_bot/README.md

 ## Features

-- **RSS Feed Fetching**: Pulls news from BBC, NYT, NDTV, Hacker News, and more.
+- **RSS Feed Fetching**: Pulls news from BBC, NYT, NDTV, Hacker News, The Verge, CNBC, NPR, and more.
 - **Smart Filtering**:
     - Filters articles from the last 24 hours.
     - Keyword matching.